 Test Iterations C++ Visuall vs C++ Python

 All tests run against equivalent C++ compiled with g++ -O2 and Python 3.14.
 Best of 3 runs reported.
-Test machine: not documented; these are README benchmarks.
-Benchmarks updated for Visuall v1.1.0.
+Test machine: Thinkpad E16 with Windows 11; these are README benchmarks.
+Benchmarks updated for Visuall v1.3.2.